The Unhealthiest Restaurant Meals You Should Never Order

 Best Choice: "Little" Hamburger with Grilled Mushrooms and Onions

 While two patties are standard in Five Guys' sandwiches, it's possible to get a smaller serving.
 A "little" burger is one patty, which provides plenty of protein.
 You won't miss the cheese with grilled onions and grilled mushrooms, which are free.
-Mushrooms provide umami which is often described as the meaty, savory deliciousness that deepens flavor and provides eating satisfaction.
+Mushrooms provide umami, which is often described as the meaty, savory deliciousness that deepens the flavor and provides eating satisfaction.

 No matter what burger you decide on, it will be tough to skip the fries at Five Guys, but you might want to try.
 The Large Fry has an astonishing 1,314 calories, 57 grams of fat, and 1,327 milligrams of sodium.
 Even the Little Fry is over the top with 526 calories, 23 grams of fat, and 531 milligrams of sodium.
 If you must have the fries, split them with as many friends as possible!
 Those with allergies should note that the fries and made with 100% peanut oil.

 - – 25 Low-Calorie Restaurant Meals Under 500 Calories

 - – The #1 Best Meal To Order at Arby's, Says Dietitian

 - – 6 Once-Popular Burger Chains That Are Currently Shrinking

 - – This Popular Restaurant Chain Temporarily Shuttered 40 Locations In the Past Week